 You should not speak with an insurance adjuster after an accident, especially not before you have hired a Great Falls personal injury attorney.
 Insurance adjusters generally focus on doing what is best for the insurance company as opposed to helping you get the compensation you need to recover from an injury.

-Insurance adjusters may try to get you to tell them something they can use against you in your claim.
+Insurance adjusters may try to get you to tell them something they can use against you in your car accident claim.
 They may even have specific tactics to trick you into disclosing information that will hurt your case.
 Some insurance adjusters will ask to record your statement.
-They may use the statement in court as evidence against you because it is likely that the raw, unedited statement you give the adjuster will be different than what you say in court after working with an attorney.
+They may use the statement in court as evidence against you because it is likely that the raw, unedited statement you give the adjuster will be different than what you say in court after working with a car accident lawyer.
 The insurance company may use the difference between the two statements as a reason to invalidate your claim.

 If you or a loved one has suffered an injury in a car accident caused by the negligence of another driver, you may be eligible to file a car accident claim.
-The Great Falls car accident attorneys at Kovacich Snipes Johnson, P.C. have extensive experience with car accident claims and can help you in your fight for justice.
+The Great Falls car accident attorneys at the law firm of Kovacich Snipes Johnson, P.C. have extensive experience with car accident claims and can help you in your fight for justice.
 We will not charge you anything in lawyer fees unless we win your case.
 We can also offer you a free consultation, so you can be certain that we are the right team for you.
-Contact Kovacich Snipes Johnson, P.C. for more information about how we can fight for you to get the compensation that you deserve.
+Contact the law firm of Kovacich Snipes Johnson, P.C. for more information about how we can fight for you to get the compensation that you deserve.